NREL/PBE-HIL/README.md

 ## Copyright and License

 PBE-HIL is copyright through the National Renewable Energy Laboratory.
+The software is distributed under the Revised BSD License.

+See [copyright and license](https://github.com/NREL/PBE-HIL/blob/main/LICENSE) for more information.
 ## Funding

 The development of PBE-HIL is funded by the U.S. Department of Energy’s Water Power Technologies Office.